Do You Have to Perform Fresh Transfer Pricing Analyses Every Year? Here’s Why You Should.

 Taking these paragraphs at face value—and only gleaning dispensation from them—is very risky.

 First, always remember that the guidelines themselves are not regulations.
 While many tax administrations will employ transfer pricing legislation that complies with OECD guidelines, the OECD itself has no legislative authority.
-The vast majority of countries have legislated that transfer pricing documentation be prepared contemporaneously every year—and in doing so, most will not clarify whether a fresh analysis is only required every third year.
+The vast majority of countries have legislated that transfer pricing documentation be prepared contemporaneously every year—and in doing so, most will not clarify whether a fresh transfer pricing analysis is only required every third year.
 In these cases, you can bet that the tax authorities will latch onto taxpayers that merely perform a financial data update of accepted comps and they’ll run their own comparables search in an attempt to see if they can adjust the arm’s-length-range median to be more preferential to them.
-A prudent approach is to perform a search annually and remove the tax authorities’ ability to dictate the analysis.
+A prudent approach is to perform a search annually and remove the tax authorities’ ability to dictate the transfer pricing analysis.

 Arguing that facts and circumstances have not changed year over year is looking at transfer pricing through a very narrow microeconomic lens when there are dynamic macroeconomic factors that impact your transfer pricing analyses on an annual basis.
 As other experts have noted, whether it be regarding the COVID pandemic, or uncertainty surrounding a potential recession, analyses must be examined based on the current economic environment.
 The only way to do that is to perform contemporaneous analyses.

 The COVID pandemic is a good example of this.
 In 2020, the OECD stated that during the time of COVID, benchmarks will require “good judgment and flexibility”—meaning taxpayers should approach benchmarks differently during those years to account for the impact of stay-at-home work orders, broken supply chains, and government assistance.
-Assuming you did that for 2020 and 2021 tax years, you would then need a different approach for 2022, as it presented a very different economic environment.
+Assuming you did that for the 2020 and 2021 tax years, you would then need a different approach for 2022, as it presented a very different economic environment.

 The bottom line, as always, is to put yourself in the driver’s seat with tax authorities—which, in this case, means running your comparables search annually.
 A reactive approach can only lead to trouble.